| Title: | Estimation and Inference for the Fractionally Cointegrated VAR |

 An S3 object of class |

-An S3 object of type FCVAR_ranks
+An S3 object of type FCVAR_ranks containing the results

-from cointegrating rank tests, containing the following (p+1)
+from cointegrating rank tests, containing the following (p+1) vectors

-th element corresponding to rank = i-1
+with ith element corresponding to rank = i-1,

 including the following parameters: